Podcastindex-org/podcast-namespace/README.md

 ## Verification, importing and moving

-If the "locked" element is present and set to "yes", podcasting hosts and platforms should not allow importing of this feed until the **\<podcastindex:email>** or other defined feed owner (such as **\<managingEditor>**) is contacted and subsequently sets the "locked" element to "no" or removes it from the feed.
+If the "locked" element is present and set to "yes", podcasting hosts and platforms should not allow importing of this feed until the **\<podcast:email>** or other defined feed owner (such as **\<managingEditor>**) is contacted and subsequently sets the "locked" element to "no" or removes it from the feed.

-The **\<podcastindex:previousUrl>** element acts like a relay header in an email envelope.
-Each time a feed is imported, an additional **\<podcastindex:previousUrl>** should be added, and all previous ones preserved.
+The **\<podcast:previousUrl>** element acts like a relay header in an email envelope.
+Each time a feed is imported, an additional **\<podcast:previousUrl>** should be added, and all previous ones preserved.

-Once a successful import has taken place, the **\<podcastindex:newFeedUrl>** element can be put in the old feed as a pointer to the new location.
+Once a successful import has taken place, the **\<podcast:newFeedUrl>** element can be put in the old feed as a pointer to the new location.

 ## ID's

-Their can be multiple **\<podcastindex:id>** elements to indicate a listing on multiple platforms, directories, hosts, apps and services.
+Their can be multiple **\<podcast:id>** elements to indicate a listing on multiple platforms, directories, hosts, apps and services.
 If no "platform" attribute is given, the id string in the element is considered to be the registered Podcastindex.org ID.
 If the "platform" attribute is present, the element's value is taken as the ID of this podcast on that respective platform.
 The following slugs can be used: